willfelder/willfelder/README.md

 - I am a front-end developer.
 - Studied System Analysis and Development at Universidade Paulista (UNIP).
-- I am interested in JavaScript, React, HTML, CSS, Python, Nodejs, Docker, API, AWS, MongoDB and MySQL.
+- I am interested in C#, JavaScript, React, HTML, CSS, Python, Nodejs, Docker, API, AWS and MySQL.
 - In my spare time I like to play football and flight simulator.

 ##